 Mike served on the faculty of the Asia Trombone Seminar 2009, held at Shih-Chien University, Taipei, Taiwan.
 He has performed/presented clinics at the New York Brass Conference, the Big Twelve Trombone Conference, the Eastern Trombone Workshop, the International Trombone Festival, the Midwest Trombone Euphonium Conference, and at state music education conventions in Louisiana, Arkansas, Texas, Ohio, and Kansas.
 He writes literature and recording reviews for the International Trombone Association and National Association of Wind and Percussion Instructors journals, serves on the ITA Advisory Council on Literature, and is the Kansas state representative for the International Trombone Association's TAPAS Project.

-Prior to his appointment to the KU music faculty in 2007, Mike taught at Benedictine College, Northwestern Oklahoma State University, the University of Arkansas at Monticello, Centenary College of Louisiana, and in the Louisiana public schools, where he was the band director at Airline High School, Bossier City, LA.
+Prior to his appointment to the KU music faculty in 2007, Mike taught at Benedictine College, Northwestern Oklahoma State University, the University of Arkansas at Monticello, Centenary College of Louisiana, and in the Louisiana public schools, where he was the band director at Airline High School, Bossier City, Louisiana.
 Mike was twice selected for inclusion in "Who's Who Among America's Teachers", named the 1991 Caddo Association of Educators "Music Teacher of the Year", and elected to membership in the American School Band Directors Association in 1996.
-Mike's teachers include Donald Yaxley, Tony Chipurn, David Vining, and Richard W. Bowles.
+Mike's teachers include Donald Yaxley, Roy Pickering, Tony Chipurn, David Vining, and Richard W. Bowles.

-Mike performs on a Greenhoe Optimized 42B tenor trombone with a gold brass bell, reversed tuning slides and a custom slide crook, and a Courtois 131R alto trombone.
-He plays on Giddings and Webster and Greg Black mouthpieces.
+Mike performs on a Greenhoe Custom tenor trombone with a gold brass bell, reversed tuning slide and gold brass slide crook, a Courtois 131R alto trombone, and Griego mouthpieces.